oscardef/issue-classification-bot-2/README.md

       > Link to the issue: https://github.com/owner/test-repo/issues/4
       >
       > This is an automated email.
 Replies to this message will not be read.
-    * `lingering`: email description template for email notifications about lingering issues, specified as a *list of two strings*:<br>
+    * `lingering`: email body template for email notifications about lingering issues, specified as a *list of two strings*:<br>
-        - 1st string in the list: main template string for the email description<br>
+        - 1st string in the list: main template string for the email body<br>
         **Any string that you use SHOULD contain one '{}' inside the string, for the lingering issues found in the repository.**
-        - 2nd string in the list: template string for each of the lingering issues to be added to the email description<br> **Any string that you use can contain any of the following placeholders, which the bot replaces with actual data:**
+        - 2nd string in the list: template string for each of the lingering issues to be added to the email body<br> **Any string that you use can contain any of the following placeholders, which the bot replaces with actual data:**
           - **/issue_number**: the number of the lingering issue
           - **/issue_author**: the author of the lingering issue